Manpage of randomizePhaseAbove

 Ultramicroscopy: 24-35 for more details.

-currently available, and running on a system with insufficient
+of ram.
+GPU processing is not currently available, and running on a system

-memory can cause the program and the system to become unresponsive.
+with insufficient memory can cause the program and the system to become

 Radial cutoff frequency expressed as a fraction of the sampling